sitespeedio/sitespeed.io/docs/documentation/coach/developers/index.md

 #### HAR advice
-We use [PageXray](https://github.com/sitespeedio/pagexray) to convert the HAR file into a Page object that are easier to work with.
+We use [PageXray](https://github.com/sitespeedio/pagexray) to convert the HAR file into a Page object that is easier to work with.

 Each HAR advice needs to implement a processPage function.
 The function will be called once for each page.